Cloudflare-Mining/Cloudflare-Datamining/README.md

 - `dashboard-subroutes`: This extracts subroutes from the dashboard which can be useful for determining undocumented APIs.
 - `dashboard-translations`: This extracts the translations from the dashboard, and tracks their changes over time.
 This is useful for seeing new features and changes in the dashboard.
 - `dashboard`: This extracts other miscellaneous data from the dashboard, and tracks their changes over time, including URLs, generic strings/callees/regexes, etc.
+- `doh`: This tracks the DOH schema returned by 1.1.1.1
 - `domains`: This tracks domains that Cloudflare owns.
 It's not perfect, but it does pick up a lot of domains owned by Cloudflare.
 - `entitlements`: This isn't automated, but tracks a list of all known entitlements for accounts and zones.
 - `gates`: This tracks the active gates used for A/B experiments on the dash, etc.